dashed-slug/wallets/readme.txt

 If you are interested in installing a **full node**, then follow the instructions in the [YouTube video](https://www.youtube.com/watch?v=_dbkKHhEzRQ) or [article](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/installation-instructions/).

-= Cloud wallets =
+= Custodial wallet =

-**Cloud wallets** on the other hand are easier to use and provide more coins, but are somewhat slower, and you rely on a third party service.
+**Custodial wallets** on the other hand are easier to use and provide more coins, but are somewhat slower, and you rely on a third party service.

 - If you are interested in installing the CoinPayments adapter:
   - TL;DR installation instructions are on the [coin adapter page](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/).
   - More detailed step-by-step instructions are [on this page](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/installation-instructions-web-wallet/) and [in this YouTube video](https://www.youtube.com/watch?v=j7kddOZOaqc).
-- If you prefer to install the block.io coin adapter then the installation instructions are on the [block.io coin adapter page](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/block-io-cloud-wallet-adapter-extension/).

-There is a Troubleshooting section on the coin adapter pages.
+There is a Troubleshooting section on the coin adapter's page.
 It lists common problems and their solutions.

-The support forums for the two web wallet coin adapters are [here](https://www.dashed-slug.net/forums/forum/coinpayments-net-coin-adapter-extension-support/) and [here](https://www.dashed-slug.net/forums/forum/block-io-cloud-wallet-adapter-extension-support/).
+The support forums for the CoinPayments-backed coin adapter is [here](https://www.dashed-slug.net/forums/forum/coinpayments-net-coin-adapter-extension-support/).

 = Disclaimer =